BLACK4585/matrix-docker/README.md

 ---

-10. Run the containers with `docker-compose up` and if everything goes well, stop them and run `docker-compose up -d` to run the containers in the background.
+10. Run the containers with `docker compose up` and if everything goes well, stop them and run `docker compose up -d` to run the containers in the background.

 # Testing